m-neshkovski/backend-code-review/README.md

 ### Command/Handler Pattern (via Symfony Messenger)
 - `SendMessage` acts as a command object containing the data needed for the operation
 - `SendMessageHandler` processes the command and performs the actual work
-- This pattern enables decoupling and potentially asynchronous processing
+- This pattern enables decoupling and asynchronous processing

 ### Data Transfer Object (DTO) Pattern
 - `SendMessage` serves as a DTO to transfer data between the controller and handler